 Figure 3: Account options within the Backstage view

-If you try signing off your Windows account, you'll see the message window shown in Figure 4.
+- If you try signing off your Windows account, you'll see the message window shown in Figure 4.
 This message warns you that the Windows account you are signed into cannot be removed.
-Yes, this is a confused message window -- you will understand the concept better if you consider signing off and removing accounts to be one and the same task -- that's what PowerPoint 2013 seems to think!
+Yes, this is a confused message window, and you will understand the concept better if you consider signing off and removing accounts to be one and the same task; that's what PowerPoint 2013 seems to think!
 So since PowerPoint cannot remove your Windows account, it cannot sign you off that account as well.